Mary W. Parker Autism Center at the Institute of Living

 • You are fluent in English

-Participants complete interviews, cognitive tasks, and questionnaires, as well as 1-2 MRI brain scans.
-Total participation takes approximately 10-12 hours across 3-4 visits, and participants are eligible for up to $250 in compensation.
+Participants complete interviews, cognitive tasks, and questionnaires, as well as 7 MRI brain scans.
+Participants also receive a type of non-invasive brain stimulation called TMS (Transcranial Magnetic Stimulation).
+Total participation is around 5 visits, each ranging from 3-6 hours long.
+Participants are eligible for up to $660 in compensation.

 To learn more and see if you may be eligible, click the button below: